History of the Ryukyu Islands: Japan annexation of the Ryukyu Kingdom

 In 1879, Japan declared its intention to annex the Ryukyu Kingdom.
 China protested and asked former U.S. President Ulysses Grant, then on a diplomatic tour of Asia, to intercede.
 One option considered involved Japan annexing the islands from Amami Island north, China annexing the Miyako and Yaeyama islands, and the central islands remaining an independent Ryukyu Kingdom.
 When the negotiation eventually failed, Japan annexed the entire Ryukyu archipelago.
 Thus, the Ryukyu han was abolished and replaced by Okinawa Prefecture by the Meiji government.
-The monarchy in Shuri was abolished and the deposed king Shō Tai (1843–1901) was forced to relocate to Tokyo.
+The monarchy in Shuri was abolished and the deposed king Shō Tai was forced to relocate to Tokyo.
 In compensation, he was made a marquis in the Meiji system of peerage.

-Hostility against mainland Japan increased in the Ryukyus immediately after its annexation to Japan in part because of the systematic attempt on the part of mainland Japan to eliminate the Ryukyuan culture, including the language, religion, and cultural practices.
-Japan introduced public education that permitted only the use of standard Japanese while shaming students who used their own language by forcing them to wear plaques around their necks proclaiming them "dialect speakers".
-This increased the number of Japanese language speakers on the islands, creating a link with the mainland.
-When Japan became the dominant power of the Far East, a number of Ryukyuans were proud of being citizens of the Empire.
-However, there was always an undercurrent of dissatisfaction for being treated as second class citizens.

 Okinawa and World War II

 In the years leading up to World War II, the Japanese government sought to reinforce national solidarity in the interests of militarization.
 In part, they did so by means of conscription, mobilization, and nationalistic propaganda.
 A number of the people of the Ryukyu Islands, despite having spent only a generation as full Japanese citizens, were interested in proving their value to Japan in spite of prejudice expressed by mainland Japanese people.

 In 1943, during World War II, the US president asked its ally, the Republic of China, if it would lay claim to the Ryukyus after the war.
 "The President then referred to the question of the Ryukyu Islands and enquired more than once whether China would want the Ryukyus.
 The Generalissimo replied that China would be agreeable to joint occupation of the Ryukyus by China and the United States and, eventually, joint administration by the two countries under the trusteeship of an international organization."
-On March 23, 1945, the United States began its attack on the island of Okinawa, the final outlying islands, prior to the expected invasion of mainland Japan.